Unaicitoh/NoWayLabyrinth/README.md

 ## Your mage needs to survive the maze!

-### Project on ALPHA status, you can complete it, but some features are missing.
+### Project not finished, you can complete the game run, but some features are missing.
 Game -> build/lib/NowWayLabyrinth.jar

 Only .jar available, you will need Java installed to run it the project